tmpg/secws/lab600/lab600_database_audit.md

-# Lab 6: Unified Database Auditing #
+# Bonus Lab 3: Unified Database Auditing #

 In this lab, Participates will address the problem of enforcing strong internal controls and meeting regulatory compliance by auditing the database.